8ta4/see/DONTREADME.md

 - Opening a network port is a security risk I'd rather not take.

 - It's also a polling nightmare.
 Truly appalling.
-The extension has to ask, "Is the server even running?" and then it has to keep asking, "Do you have a job for me?"
+The extension has to keep asking, "Do you have a job for me?"

 > Does the extension connect to a local WebSocket server to talk to the CLI?

 No.

-- You're opening a network port.
+You're opening a network port.
 So that security risk is on the table.

-- A WebSocket solves the second polling problem: "Do you have a job for me?"
-But you're still stuck with the first one: "Is the server even running?"

 Instead, the extension connects to a native messaging host to talk to the CLI.